Sunday Summer Reading Series

 Belinda Kwan (August 2, 2020)

-- We will be reading selections from: filling the Klein bottle an exhibition curated by Kwan which showed at the Varley Art Gallery (Markham), InterAccess (Toronto) and Bunker 2 CAC (Toronto) this year.
+- We will be reading selections from: filling the Klein bottle an exhibition curated by Kwan which showed/will be at the Varley Art Gallery (Markham), InterAccess (Toronto) and Bunker 2 CAC (Toronto).

 Belinda Kwan is a Chinese-Canadian settler curator interested in exhibitionary forms of critique, pedagogy, and advocacy.
 Her research-based practice explores how processes of knowledge translation and legitimization produce or influence transgenerational trauma.
 More recently, her work has focused on how notions of scientific and mathematic ‘objectivity’ shape the socio-political imaginary.
 She has curated the work of locally and internationally-known artists for the Society of Literature, Science, and the Arts (US/Canada); Varley Art Gallery (Markham); Art Gallery of York University (Toronto); and Myseum of Toronto.
 Her projects have been featured in Canadian Art and CBC Arts.
 Currently, Kwan is a Co-Director at Bunker 2 Contemporary Art Container and an executive board member of Trinity Square Video (Toronto).